garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/configuring-storage-account.md

 # Azure Storage Account

-Configuring Azure Storage Account to access it's endpoint from DevBox.
+Configuring the Azure Storage Account to access its endpoint from DevBox.

 ## Architecture Diagram